Haulyn5/PaperHelper/README.md

 ## TODO:

 - [x] Basic search function
+- [x] Improve the search efficiency.
+The feature vectors may need to be stored out of database
 - [ ] Show similar paper for a given paper
 - [ ] Allow user to add tags to papers
 - [ ] Allow user to receive recommendations based on tagged papers (like [arxiv-sanity-lite](https://github.com/karpathy/arxiv-sanity-lite))